tytydraco/yessleep/out/Driving_Through_Hellfire.md

 Fast forward to two days later...

 Again, normal day to me.
-But at least on this day, I have a hair appointment to look forward to.
+At least on this day, I have a hair appointment to look forward to.
 It feels nice to have a tiny bit of excitement for more than just going home after school.

+Besides, this is a positive distraction from the nightmare that tormented me just two nights ago.
+"It was just a bad dream, you're okay now."
+I tell myself, ignoring the obvious denial I'm in.

 I get to the salon, which so happens to be owned by my cousin, Laura (like I said, small town).
 I happily strut in the salon and sit down, smiling ear to ear, simply happy to have a minuscule change of scenery.